 5. Use Clips

 Use sturdy, plastic clips to take the weight of the hair.
-This will put less strain on your scalp compared
+This will put less strain on your scalp compared to conventional hair ties.

 6. Use Metal-less Hair Ties